 – Take valuable artwork, fabrics, and personal items out of the affected areas.

 – Open up closets and small areas that are wet, and remove content to allow the walls and floors to dry.

 – Fix the source of the loss asap (broken pipe, leaky faucet, sump pump fail, etc).

 You will also want to check with your insurance agent on a yearly basis to make sure your home is fully covered from flooding.
 Flooding can happen to anyone at any time.
-Flood-plains can also be created with new construction in the area of your home or business.
+New construction in the area of your home or business can create flood-plains.
 You always want to take the necessary precautions to ensure you are covered.
 Always make sure you are knowledgeable of your options and best safety practices in case flooding occurs.
 So, you are not scrambling around when disaster does strike.
 Taking the necessary steps and by calling a professional as soon as disaster strikes could save your home or business from major property damage.